michaelkirschbaum/michaelkirschbaum.github.io/index.md

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->

-Michael designs and implements software systems and user interfaces as well as manages early-stage companies.
-He is currently working in the IoT space.
+Michael Kirschbaum designs and builds software and user interfaces as well as manages early-stage companies.

+Michael is currently working in the IoT space.
 His other interests are quantum computing and entrepreneurship.
 His hobbies include design, music, art, and writing.

-He studied computer science and architecture at Clemson University and pursued graduate studies in mathematics at Portland State University.
+Michael studied computer science and architecture at Clemson University and pursued graduate studies in mathematics at Portland State University.

 <!-- ## Research Interest